 An epic journey across Romania was enjoyed on our last adventure this included sleeping on the night train from Cluj-Napoca to Constanta on the Black Sea.
 The trip was to enable us to stay in Mamaia on the way to The Danube delta for a return trip.

-This train journey started late evening in Cluj after a few nights enjoying my favourite Romanian city.
+This train journey started late in the evening in Cluj after a few nights enjoying my favourite Romanian city.
 The train was late which was nice as we were cutting it fine.

 Cluj station or gara was nice and seemed safe even at night with staff about directing whatever.
 The journey was over 400 miles took just under 15 hours to complete and cost under £40 each for the privilege.